 Will I remain in control and empowered?

 During EMDR treatment, you will remain in control, fully alert and wide-awake.
 This is not a form of hypnosis and you can stop the process at any time.
 Throughout the session, the therapist will support and facilitate your own self-healing and intervene as little as possible.
 Reprocessing is usually experienced as something that happens spontaneously, and new connections and insights are felt to arise quite naturally from within.
 As a result, most people experience EMDR as being a natural and very empowering therapy.

 What evidence is there that EMDR is a successful treatment?

-EMDR is an innovative clinical treatment which has successfully helped millions of individuals over the past 40 years.
+EMDR is an innovative clinical treatment which has successfully helped millions of individuals for around 35 years.
 The validity and reliability of EMDR has been established by rigorous research.
 According to the EMDR Institute, there are now more than 30 controlled outcome studies into EMDR, making it the most thoroughly researched method used in the treatment of trauma, all of which showed that it has positive effects.
 In some of these studies, as many as 90% of trauma survivors appeared to have no PTSD symptoms after a few sessions.
 See details on www.emdr-europe.org and www.emdr.org.
 EMDR is recommended by the National Institute for Health and Clinical Excellence (NICE) as an effective treatment for PTSD.

 A pattern of chronicity is a behavioural pattern that serves to defend the problem from therapeutic change.
 These patterns can be readily discovered through simple linguistic analysis of the ways in which the client expresses themselves.